bioinfodlsu/bioinfodlsu-survival-guide/README.md

 The home page for the book can be found at `_build/index.html`.

 For deploying, you need to `ghp-import`.
-Get it., e.g. via conda:
+Get it, e.g. via conda:
 ```
 conda install -c conda-forge ghp-import
 ```